Security Data Works

 Programs that skip the gate produce alerts and models analysts rationally distrust.

 The same dynamic plays out in SOC after SOC.
 The detection-engineering team ships content against telemetry whose completeness and freshness are unmeasured.
 Analysts notice the rules don't fire when they should fire and do fire when they shouldn't, conclude the rules are bad, and start writing their own SPL queries against what they consider the "real" version of the data.
 The detection-engineering pipeline gets routed around.
 The official tools get distrusted.
 Parallel tooling proliferates.
-The cost shows up as alert fatigue, analyst turnover, and shadow infrastructure — none of which appear as line items on the SIEM invoice.
+The cost shows up as alert fatigue, analyst turnover, and shadow infrastructure, none of which appear as line items on the SIEM invoice.

 The same pattern hits machine-learning models harder.
 A model trained on telemetry of unknown completeness and freshness produces output of unknown reliability.
 The model's evaluation metrics in training look fine; in production the output is noisier than the training metrics suggested.
-The MLOps-hunting page walks the failure mode in detail — the model wasn't bad, the data platform underneath it was.
+The MLOps-hunting page walks the failure mode in detail.
+The model wasn't bad, the data platform underneath it was.

 The force multiplier